Tyrn/wei/the-insider-en.typ

      "Don't pick a fight with him," another Earthman said, "he is livid."

-     "You would become livid  here," Khanadar the Dried Date objected, "when your own serfs don't pay you their taxes fairly and you brother cheats you - hasn't Ashidan promised you Kissur's protection?"
+     "You would become livid  here," Khanadar the Dried Date objected, "when your own serfs don't pay you their taxes fairly and you brother cheats you---hasn't Ashidan promised you Kissur's protection?"

      Kissur and the pilot disappeared in  the  hatch opening.
 Ashidan sat on the  log  not raising his pale  face.
 Bemish's mind was  reeling.
 If Kissur